 Definitive Agreements: Here the negotiating begins in earnest.
 All aspects of the Definitive Agreements, reps and warrants, employee agreements and terms will be negotiated.
 In this phase there will be several hundred items that will be negotiated not only with the sellers but also with their lawyers accountants, and advisors.
-Without a doubt, this is the most difficult stage of the game.
-Post-Merger Integration: It's an odd and intriguing twist of management fate that one of the most critical elements of a company's long-term growth strategy is governed upside down.
-It's been our experience that most of management's attention is focused on the upfront number crunching, due diligence phase of the project, which evidence suggests is the least likely area where M&A runs afoul.
-When M&A efforts fail to meet the intended objective it's the backend- the post-acquisition assimilation phase of the M&A-where research suggests 65% of the failures occur.
+Without a doubt, this is the most difficult stage of the game: post-merger integration: It's been our experience that most of management's attention is focused on the upfront number crunching, due diligence phase of the project, which evidence suggests is the least likely area where an acquisition runs afoul.
+When M&A efforts fail to meet the intended objective, it's the backend the post-acquisition assimilation phase of an M&A transaction-where research suggests 65% of the failures occur.
 It's at this time when management's experience and firm hand is needed.
-To insure against failure at this stage, we begin with a postmerger charter that lays out the road map of what needs to take place before and after close for success, in terms of team roles, strategies, budgets, timelines, etc.
+To insure against failure at this stage, we begin with a post-merger charter that lays out the road map of what needs to take place before and after close for success, in terms of team roles, strategies, budgets, timelines, etc.

-These are some of the reasons you bring in a consultant, and yes, that would be us: To keep you fresh for the tough stuff; to do a lot of the heavy-lifting; to be the bad guy when a bad guy is needed; to be the diplomat when a diplomat is needed; to be a sounding board when advice is needed; to be the negotiator when negotiating is needed; and to be someone who knows when, where and how to make these distinctions.
+These are some of the reasons you bring in a consultant like Revenue Rocket: To keep you fresh for the tough stuff; to do a lot of the heavy-lifting; to be the bad guy when a bad guy is needed; to be the diplomat when a diplomat is needed; to be a sounding board when advice is needed; to be the negotiator when negotiating is needed; and to be someone who knows when, where and how to make these distinctions.